-Then, between approximately five to 10 months of age, babies’ sounds start to change.
-They begin to make syllables, such as “ba ba” or “di di” that include a consonant and a vowel.
+Then, between approximately five to 10 months of age, baby sounds start to change.
+They turn into syllables such as “ba ba” or “di di” that include a consonant and a vowel.

 Canonical babbling is a major milestone in a baby’s development of language because these types of syllables closely resemble those he will produce when he begins using words.

 As babies continue to develop, their babbling begins to sound more and more like conversation.
 This is sometimes referred to as jargon, and this babble has a rhythm and tone which sounds a lot like adult speech.